What is Identity Theft?

 Second, be cautious about how you dispose of personal information.
 Shredding documents that contain personal information is one way to help protect yourself.

-Third, use caution to prevent exposing your personal information on the internet and being diligent about monitoring your credit report.
+Third, use caution to prevent exposing your personal information on the internet and be diligent about monitoring your credit report.

 Fourth, use a postal box at the post office for all your mail.
 Especially financial documents and mail with personal identifying information.
 Many post offices now permit 24-hour access to mailboxes.